How Do You Know When A Japanese Maple Needs Water?

 There are situations where the Japanese Maple can experience a lack of water.
 This is just as dangerous as overwatering.

-The first time this can happen is the first summer after planting or transplanting.
-If you planted in late spring, the maple may not even begin to root in the surrounding soil by summer.
+This can happen in the first summer after planting or transplanting.
+If you plant in late spring, the maple may not even begin to root in the surrounding soil by summer.

 As a result, the summer heat and bright sun can quickly deprive the tree of moisture.
 Dry winds contribute to this even more.